 #3: Invest monthly into your savings account.

-As an American, you are exempt from paying income taxes in Korea for the first two year, so I suggest taking 30% of your gross earnings each month and transferring it into your savings account on payday.
+As an American, you are exempt from paying income taxes in Korea for the first two years.
+What an advantage this is.
+I suggest taking 30% of your gross earnings each month and transferring it into your savings account on payday.
 Do this before you spend on anything else.
 So, if your gross monthly salary is 2,100,000 won, then you should make a payment into your savings account for 630,000 won.

 #5: Move money into your expense account to pay your bills.